Day of half day trips from Madrid

 It takes approximately 50 minutes by car.

-Enjoy a private tour with a private tour guide and discover the best of Toledo (We can customize a half or a full day tour to Toledo)
+Enjoy a day trip from Madrid to Toledo with a private tour guide and discover the best of it (We can customize a half or a full day tour to Toledo).

 2. El Escorial